mzattera/v4j/docs/003/index.md

 # Previous Works

-We are not the first one to apply this approach to the Voynich, just [google "Voynich clustering"](https://www.google.com/search?q=Voynich+clustering) and you will find many articles and blog posts o the topic.
+I am not the first one to apply this approach to the Voynich, just [google "Voynich clustering"](https://www.google.com/search?q=Voynich+clustering) and you will find many articles and blog posts o the topic.